amo13/spleeter-wrapper/README.md

 - 2h audio file of any format, but which would take 669 MB when in WAV.
 - Then with 5 stems it would take 669 * 5 * 2 * 2 = 13380 MB = **13.38 GB** disk space during processing.

-So using `--process_codec M4A` is recommended.
-It would reduce disk space usage to a minimum.
+So using M4A as the process codec is recommended.
+It reduces disk space usage to a minimum.
 Also don't run with more stems than you need, to save time and space.

 ## Intentional limitations and considerations